 The recent pandemic has impacted many of our services, and as we work towards recovery, whilst simultaneously keeping a watchful eye on the horizon for a potential second wave, we must also look to the future.
 That future includes ambitions for our Hartlepool site that supports a more ambitious and aspirant outlook for our communities here than ever before.

 Working as part of a system, we want to ensure that this important hospital site can fulfil the potential to future-proof a town that has asked for investment, growth, security and sustainability.
 We have watched with admiration as Hartlepool Borough Council set out its plans for growth, and we are keen to support and be a part of this journey.

 We know that the critical factors for changing the socio-economic landscape of Hartlepool lays with a number of key partners.
 As an NHS – we are your health care provider.
 But as a hospital in your town, we are so much more.

 Hartlepool Hospital – education for our young people

-Our investment must focus on education, our young people within the town need to be assured that they can be aspirant for a fulfilling career within our organisation.
+Our investment must focus on education.
+Our young people need to be assured that they can be aspirant for a fulfilling career within our organisation.
 As we move to grow services, and re-purpose how we deliver a health and care service of the future – they must become a part of that fabric.

 Home grown doctors, nurses, consultants and surgeons.
 Digital pioneers, financial experts, HR practitioners and so much more.
-Health and care in Hartlepool has such a major contribution to make to the North East and we must start to ensure that dialogue is echoed around the town.
+Health and care in Hartlepool has such a major contribution to make to the North East.
+We must start to ensure that dialogue is echoed around the town.

 Hartlepool can, should and will become a destination town for those aspirant to work within the NHS.
 But we must concentrate first on working with a population that we believe is invested in its own future.